Panjurli: In Kerala

+Panchuruli Theyyam mask from Kerala, 18th century.

 In Northern Kerala i.e. Kasaragod (South Tulunadu), Panjurli daiva Theyyam, involves eating the chickens offered as offerings by devotees and in most places panjurli daiva is vegetarian and chicken is given as bali to its gana mani,while chanting and reciting the words in the Tulu language.
 The face of Panjuruli is called Rudra Minukku.

 The Kallurti daiva is described as the sister of Panjuruli Theyyam.

 In popular culture

 In contemporary times, popular media and film such as Kantara and Kantara: Chapter 1 have introduced Panjuruli's legend to new audiences.